NCI Drug Dictionary

 - CD19CAR-CD3zeta-4-1BB-CD28-expressing autologous T lymphocytes

 - Autologous T-lymphocytes transduced with a retroviral vector expressing a chimeric antigen receptor (CAR) consisting of an anti-CD19 scFv (single chain variable fragment) coupled to three co-stimulatory signaling domains derived from CD28, 4-1BB (CD137), and the zeta chain of the T-cell receptor (TCR)/CD3 complex (CD3-zeta), with potential immunomodulating and antineoplastic activities.
 Upon transfusion, the CD19CAR-CD3zeta-4-1BB-CD28-expressing autologous T-lymphocytes direct the T-lymphocytes to CD19-expressing tumor cells and induce their selective toxicity.
 CD28, a T-cell surface-associated co-stimulatory molecule, is required for T-cell activation, proliferation, and survival.
 The 4-1BB co-stimulatory molecule signaling domain enhances activation and signaling after recognition of CD19.
 CD3-zeta is a transmembrane signaling adaptor polypeptide that regulates the assembly of TCR complexes, modulates the expression of the complex on the cell surface and plays a key role in antigen recognition.
 CD19 antigen, a B-cell specific cell surface antigen, is expressed in all B-cell lineage malignancies.
-Check for active clinical trials or closed clinical trials using this agent.
+Check for active clinical trials using this agent.
 (NCI Thesaurus)